localstack/docs/content/en/developer-guide/parity-testing.md

 Sometimes different transformers might interfere, especially regex transformers and reference transformations can be tricky.

-We added debug logs so that each replacement step should be visible in the output, to help locating any unexpected behavior.
+We added debug logs so that each replacement step should be visible in the output to help locate any unexpected behavior.

-You can enable the debug logs, by setting the env `DEBUG_SNAPSHOT=1`.
+You can enable the debug logs by setting the env `DEBUG_SNAPSHOT=1`.

 ```json
 localstack.testing.snapshots.transformer: Registering regex pattern '000000000000' in snapshot with '111111111111'